Home » Indian Polity » Rajya Sabha

 Allocation of Seats The Constitution’s Fourth Schedule outlines how seats in the Rajya Sabha would be distributed among the States and Union Territories.

-Rajya Sabha and Eligibility for Becoming Members
+Eligibility for Becoming Rajya Sabha Members

 The Constitution’s Article 84 outlines the requirements for membership in Parliament.
 To be eligible for Rajya Sabha membership, a person must meet the following requirements

-He must be an Indian citizen, swear or affirm before a person the Election Commission has authorized in this regard, and do so in the manner described in the Third Schedule to the Constitution.
+He must be an Indian citizen, swear or affirm before a person the Election Commission has authorised in this regard, and do so in the manner described in the Third Schedule to the Constitution.
 He also needs to be at least 30 years old and meet any additional requirements imposed in this regard by or pursuant to any law passed by Parliament.

 Process for Election of a Member of Rajya Sabha